iredmail/docs/en_US/installation/0-pro.md

 ```

 It runs a web server on port `8080`, please visit it with a web browser and go
 through the wizard to finish the installation.

+After installation, it runs on port `7793`.

-Below are screenshots of the
+Below are screenshots of the installation wizard.
-installation wizard.

 ## Choose preferred backend